ibm-cloud-docs/Cloudant/api/database.md

 ```
 {:codeblock}

-The elements of the returned structure are shown in the following table:
+You can use the following keys to specify a smaller subset of all databases on the server that
+you want to monitor.

-Field                 | Description
+Keys                  | Description
 ----------------------|------------
 `cluster`             |  "q": 8, "n": 3, "w": 2, "r": 2
 `compact_running`     | Set to true if the database compaction routine is operating on this database.